Message from our Founder about the ongoing risk of asbestosAugust 2016

 One does not need to be a Rhodes Scholar to deduce that this country’s largest trading partner is also one of the world’s biggest importers of asbestos in the world.
 It stands to reason that asbestos is going to be used in the manufacture of many materials and products made in China.

-In WA we have the highest levels of asbestos-related disease per capita than anywhere else in the world, and a death rate greater than the annual road toll.
-While the road toll is decreasing, cases of mesothelioma are increasing and are predicted to hit epidemic proportions in the next few years.
+In WA we have the highest levels of asbestos-related disease per capita than anywhere else in the world.
+One person dies every 12 hours in Australia from mesothelioma alone – that does not take into consideration other asbestos-related diseases such as asbestosis and lung cancer.
+Cases of mesothelioma are increasing and are predicted to hit epidemic proportions in the next few years.

 Continually we hear from authorities “the risk is minimal” – tell this to those who have been diagnosed with mesothelioma and given a prognosis of weeks or months to live.